 Berkeley’s critics labeled him as a tyrant and his government corrupt.
 In reality, Berkeley wielded little power given the highly decentralized nature of the Virginia colony.1

-His ineffectiveness can also be partly explained due to his advanced age (seventy in 1676) and failing health.
+Berkeley’s ineffectiveness was also partly explained by his advanced age (seventy in 1676) and failing health.
 In fact, as early as 1667 Berkeley wrote to acquaintances in England how he desired to return to England and retire.1

 A combination of other factors would lead to a highly discontented state in the colony.
 These various factors formed the perfect concoction a charismatic leader could take advantage of for his own personal ambition.

 That person emerged as Nathaniel Bacon, whom the rebellion is named after.
-Bacon was a young, energetic, rich planter who came to the Americas after being sent away from England by his father.
+Bacon was a young, energetic, rich planter who came to the Americas after his father sent him away from England.

 Bacon bought land for a plantation along the James River and was treated generously by Governor Berkeley.
 Berkeley even appointed Bacon to the governor’s council upon arrival.